mikenewbuild/mikefallows/posts/installing-perch-runway-via-composer.md

 - composer

 ---
 When I've needed to provide a CMS for brochure sites, my first port of call has been [Perch CMS](https://grabaperch.com/).
-I've been using it since v1 as a great solution to adapt static sites to be updated by a client (eg. adding a news section), or building out a highly customised views.
-Being PHP and MySQL based it was familiar and as easy to set up and host on a budget.
+I've been using it since 2010 (when it was still v1.2!) as a great solution to adapt static sites to be updated by a client (eg. adding a news section), or building out highly customised views.
+Perch uses PHP and MySQL so it was familiar and easy to set up locally and host on a budget.

 ### The Problem

-As some of the sites grew in volume of content and feature complexity, I upgraded them to Perch's more advanced developer version, [Perch Runway](https://perchrunway.com/).
+As some of the sites grew in volume of content and feature complexity, I upgraded them to Perch's more advanced developer version, [Perch Runway](https://perchrunway.com/) (released 2014).
 Runway has features like collections and dynamic routes making it more akin to popular MVC frameworks like [Laravel](https://laravel.com/), and the types of dynamic regions you get in [Craft](https://craftcms.com/).
 Unlike Laravel and Craft it didn't have the convenience of [Composer](https://getcomposer.org/) to pull in useful packages and facilitate the types of deploy pipelines I had become accustomed to.

 It's expected with Perch that to upgrade to new versions you would replace the `core` folder with new files downloaded from source and then manually uploaded to the client's server.
-TO use a deployment pipeline this meant either committing all of Perch's core files to version control (yuk), or manually updating multiple sites and local development machines with each release, which even with a small number of projects quickly becomes onerous and error prone.
+To use a deployment pipeline this meant either committing all of Perch's core files to version control (yuk), or manually updating multiple sites and local development machines with each release, which even with a small number of projects quickly becomes onerous and error prone.

 ### The ideal